danielkrux/io-technology/data/blog/storyblok-live-editing-nextjs-app-router.md

 };
 ```

 This function listens to live editing events, as we found out above, and makes a callback with the story containing the latest live editing data.
-Awesome!

 We then use this function in a client component